llami-team/wake-me/README.md

 ## Online Demo

-Try out WakeSnap in your browser: [Online Demo](https://stackblitz.com/edit/wake-me)
+Try out WakeSnap in your browser: [Online Demo](https://codepen.io/hmmhmmhm/full/RNbdjeV)

 ⚠️ **Audio Setup Recommendation**:

 - For best results, please use external speakers and microphone
 - The detection may not work properly with earphones/earbuds
+- Works on both desktop and mobile devices!

 ## Use Cases